-I like to learn new skills, especially those with a learning curve that demands practice and patience to master.
+I like to learn new skills, especially those with a learning curve that demands a bit of practice and patience to master.
 I also like thrift shopping for my clothes.
-Learning how to alter my thrifted menswear purchases is the perfect way to save maximum dollars when buying suits, sport jackets, slacks, and shirts while acquiring a very useful skill.
+Hmmm, can I put the two together to save even more money on my menswear thrift shop hauls?
+Yea!
+Learning how to alter my thrifted clothing purchases is the perfect way to save maximum dollars when buying suits, sports coats, slacks, and shirts while acquiring a very useful skill.

 This project allowed me to tackle a new type of alteration.
 I’ve become fairly good at altering side seams to take in a jacket.
 Removing a center vent from the jacket was new to me.
 Because this jacket was so cheap, it would make a good test subject for this type of alteration.

 As you can see, it turned out quite well!
-My modest Brother JX2517 sewing machine ($75 Walmart) was up to the task.
-The center vent is gone, giving the jacket a more European ventless silhouette, and the overall body of the jacket has been slimmed down for much better fit.
+My modest Brother JX2517 sewing machine (I paid $75 at Walmart one sale) was up to the task.
+The center vent is gone, giving this sport coat a more European ventless silhouette.
+Also, the body of the jacket has been slimmed down for much better fit.

-If I had taken this jacket to a professional tailor for these alterations, they would have charged more than I paid for my sewing machine to alter this jacket!
+If I had taken this jacket to a professional tailor for these alterations, they would have charged more than I paid for my sewing machine to alter it!
 That sewing machine and my modest alteration skills are saving me a ton of money.
 That’s what you call extreme thrifting!

 This is one of my latest altered thrift-shop finds.
 Here is an inexpensive cotton seersucker sport coat typically sold at department stores for around $100.00 (Saddlebred brand).
 It originally had a center rear vent which never stayed closed.
 Plus, the body of the jacket fit more like a sack and needed a bit of slimming.